apache/dubbo-samples/README.md

 ## Integration Test

 This project is also used for integration tests for dubbo.
+If you are just learning how to use Dubbo you don't have to care about this part.

 **How to build and run a integration test**